Allen Collins: Later life and death

-Accident, band reunions and death

-On January 29, 1986, Collins was driving a new black Ford Thunderbird when he was involved in a car accident that claimed the life of his girlfriend, Debra Jean Watts, and paralyzed the guitarist from the waist down, with limited use of his arms and hands.
+On January 29, 1986, Collins was driving a new black Ford Thunderbird in Jacksonville on Plummer Grant Road when he lost control of the car just south of Old St. Augustine Road and crashed.
+The crash claimed the life of his girlfriend, Debra Jean Watts, and paralyzed the guitarist from the waist down, with limited use of his arms and hands.
 Collins pleaded no contest to vehicular manslaughter as well as driving under the influence of alcohol.
-He would never play guitar on stage again as a result of his injuries.
+Due to his injuries, he would never play guitar on stage again.

-Collins' last performance with Lynyrd Skynyrd was at the band's first reunion after the plane crash at the 1979 Volunteer Jam V in Nashville, Tennessee.
-All remaining members of Lynyrd Skynyrd reunited officially in 1987, but due to his injury, Collins only served as musical director.
+Collins's last performance with Lynyrd Skynyrd was at the band's first reunion after the plane crash at the 1979 Volunteer Jam V in Nashville, Tennessee.
+All remaining members of Lynyrd Skynyrd reunited officially in 1987, but Collins served only as musical director, due to his paralysis.
 As part of his plea bargain for the 1986 accident, Collins addressed fans at every Skynyrd concert with an explanation of why he could not perform, citing the dangers of drinking and driving, as well as drugs and alcohol.
-Also because of Collins' accident, the band donated a sizable amount of concert proceeds from the 1987–88 tour to the Miami Project, which is involved in treatment of paralysis.
+Because of Collins's crash, the band donated a sizable amount of concert proceeds from the 1987–88 tour to the Miami Project, which is involved in treatment of paralysis.
 Collins founded Roll For Rock Wheelchair Events and Benefit Concerts in 1988 to raise awareness and to provide opportunities for those living with spinal cord injuries and other physical disabilities.

-Allen Collins died on January 23, 1990, from chronic pneumonia, a complication of the paralysis.
+Collins died on January 23, 1990, from chronic pneumonia, a complication of the paralysis.
 He is buried beside his wife in Jacksonville, Florida.

-In 2006, Collins was posthumously inducted into the Rock and Roll Hall of Fame as a member of Lynyrd Skynyrd.

 Instruments

 In the early days of Lynyrd Skynyrd, Collins used a black Gibson Flying V. This guitar was stolen, along with Gary Rossington's white Gibson SG, when the band's van was broken into after a gig.
 For most of his tenure in Skynyrd, Collins used a Gibson Firebird fitted with a chrome-covered, "dog-eared" P-90 pickup in the bridge position and a Gibson "teaspoon" nickel vibrato arm.
-In 1976 he switched to a natural-finished korina 1958 Gibson Explorer that he had bought for about $3,000 and used that guitar throughout his tenure with the Allen Collins Band.
+In 1976 he switched to a natural-finished korina 1958 Gibson Explorer that he had bought for about $3,000, and used that guitar throughout his tenure with the Allen Collins Band.

 In late 1977 Collins began occasionally playing a Gibson Les Paul Special, with a double cutaway, P-90s, a sunburst finish, and modded with a Lyre Tremolo.
-He continued to use this guitar into the Rossington Collins Band as well.
-On "Gimme Back My Bullets", "Sweet Home Alabama", "Every Mothers Son" Collins used a Sunburst Fender Stratocaster after Ed King had left.
-Collins has also been filmed playing an all-black Stratocaster with a rosewood fingerboard, white pickups and white control knobs.
+He continued to use this guitar in the Rossington Collins Band as well.
+On "Gimme Back My Bullets", "Sweet Home Alabama", and "Every Mother's Son" Collins used a Sunburst Fender Stratocaster after Ed King had left.
+Collins was also filmed playing an all-black Stratocaster with a rosewood fingerboard, white pickups and white control knobs.

-In 2003 Gibson Guitars honored Allen with a limited edition Explorer.
-Like his original instrument these are made of African limba wood (korina) and feature an aged finish and a Maestro vibrola.